algorithmica-org/algorithmica/content/english/hpc/arithmetic/newton.md

 which means that the error roughly squares (and halves) on each iteration once we are close to the solution.
 Since the logarithm $(- \log_{10} \delta_i)$ is roughly the number of accurate significant digits in the answer $x_i$, squaring the relative error corresponds precisely to doubling the number of significant digits that we had observed.

-This is known as *quadratic convergence*, and in fact this is not limited to finding square roots.
+This is known as *quadratic convergence*, and in fact, this is not limited to finding square roots.
 With detailed proof being left as an exercise to the reader, it can be shown that, in general

 $$
 |\delta_{i+1}| = \frac{|f''(x_i)|}{2 \cdot |f'(x_n)|} \cdot \delta_i^2